umasreeram/fraud-detection-page.github.io/README.md

 Similar to other methods discussed above, XGBoost is a collection of decision trees with a customizable objective function.
 The objective function consist of a loss function and regularization term that controls predictive power and simplicity of the model respectively.
 In each iteration, gradient descent is used to optimize the objective value.
 A major difference that differentiates XGBoost from random forest is that XGBoost can handle missing values in the data.
 In each split, the model evalutes the maximum gain of allocating all data points with missing value to the left subnode versus that of the right subnode, hence assign a direction for all missing values.
 This atttribute brings about more convenience, as users can set up a model without imputating values or giving up model features to handle missing data.
 However, in practice, imputing data may improve performance of the model, especially when the quality of the dataset is low.

 To accelerate our model training and evaluation process, we employed a few tactics:
-1. **Using a histogram-based algorthim**
-This method group features into a set of bins and perform splitting on the bins instead of individual features.
-This reduces the computational complexity from O(n_ data n_features) to O(n_data n_bins), hence allows each node to compute its best split more efficiently.
+1. **Using a histogram based algorthim for splitting** This method group features into a set of bins and perform splitting on the bins instead of individual features.
+This reduces the computational complexity of computing each best split from from O(#data * #features) to O(#data * #bins).
 2. **Passed in the parameter "scale_pos_weight".**
 This is a ratio between positive samples and negative samples calculated from the dataset that helps convergence.
 3. **Train on cloud.**